steeletyphoon/fundamentals-1/README.md

 # Programming Fundamentals

-This course takes a polyglot approach to learning the fundamentals of computer programming an core related programming skills.
-Students learn simultaneously to code in Python, JavaScript, and HTML5/CSS while using data languages like JSON, SQL, YAML, TOML, XML and CSV.
+This course takes a polyglot approach to learning the fundamentals of computer programming and data science.
+Students learn to to code in Python, JavaScript, and HTML5/CSS simultaneously while using data languages like JSON, SQL, YAML, TOML, XML and CSV.

 Modules: